 I have a huge heart, and it’s both served me very well and hurt me, but I’d still rather be the one who loves most than the one who loves least.

 Integrity is important to me – which makes sense given my ‘day job,’ no?
 But I would be curious to know what you think it means, or if you’ve contemplated it’s meaning…

 I’m extremely creative, but that doesn’t mean you have to be.
-I think this site puts a bit too much emphasis on sameness.
 I'm selective about how I interact with the world; I don’t own television in the traditional sense, I’m not on facebook, I don’t own a car.
 I *just* purchased a cell phone for the first time in my life, and am trying to navigate its inclusion in how to stay connected digitally without losing physical connection.